Hellbufl/celestial-old/README.md

 Unwanted behaviour I am aware of:
 - The game freezes with a black screen on startup if the mouse curser is where the ImGUI window would be
 - The screen freezes when changing window settings like resolution
+- possible memory leaks that (when the tool is in active use) crash the game after a few minutes :)